History of the Jews in Cologne: Jewish cemetery in Bocklemünd

 The Jewish cemetery of Bocklemünd has been used as a burial place since 1918 and is still used today.
 The Lapidarium of the cemetery hosts 58 fragments of stones between the 12th and the 15th century, that came from the Jewish cemetery of Judenbüchel in Köln-Raderberg, which was closed in 1695 with the opening of a new cemetery in Deutz and excavated in 1936.
 People who were buried there were moved to another grave in Bocklemünd.

 Jewish centre in Nußbaumerstraße

 The Ehrenfeld Centre on the Nußbaumerstraße / Ottostraße is the successor of the "Jewish Hospital of Ehrenfeld".
 The hospital survived Nazism but was damaged by bomb attacks.
-In the building gathered the Jewish survivors of the Cologne community who then moved to the rebuild Synagogue at Roonstraße in the 1950s thereafter the hospital served as a Belgium military hospital until the 1990s.
+In the building gathered the Jewish survivors of the Cologne community who then moved to the rebuild Synagogue at Roonstraße in the 1950s.
+Thereafter the hospital served as a Belgian military hospital until the 1990s.
 The facilities that exist in the same place, today called "Jüdisches Wohlfahrtszentrum", have their origin, as the partly conserved building of the old hospital of 1908, in one of the 18th century charitable constructions in "Silvanstraße", the Israelitische Asyl für Kranke und Altersschwache.